sonia11mansha415/google-cloud-genai-academy-apac-cohort-3/README.md

 ## 🧾 Evidence Standard

 I keep evidence curated rather than exhaustive.
-A public screenshot should answer a technical question, not merely prove that I clicked through a screen.
+A public screenshot should answer a technical question.

 For each completed track, the strongest evidence will normally show: